- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Increased risk of emergency interventions, such as C-sections.

-Hospitals and doctors in Chicago are expected to meet strict medical standards to protect the health of mothers and babies.
+Hospitals and doctors in Chicago are expected to meet strict medical standards to protect mothers and babies’ health.
 When they fail to uphold this standard of care, families may have the right to pursue a birth injury lawsuit.

 - Secure compensation for medical bills, therapy, and future care;